-Kiruna stadsflytt – Where They Really Move Houses Posted by Transparent Language on Mar 12, 2009 in Geography
+Kiruna stadsflytt – Where They Really Move Houses Posted by Transparent Language on Mar 12, 2009 in Uncategorized

 And I mean “move houses” in more ways than one.
 They are literally planning to move the entire city center to a new location.
 Historical houses will be taken apart, moved and put back together in their new locations.
 Some buildings will be demolished, either fully or partially, and then replaced with new, or partly new constructions at the target site.